Thompson Gift Announcement 202

 Thompson Scholarship Programs end-of-year celebration

-Our Thompson Scholars, their guests, staff and other University leaders enjoyed an afternoon celebrating another remarkable year and congratulating our spring and summer graduates.
-President Rogers spoke, scholars were recognized for their involvement with the program and award winners were announced.
-Each graduate was recognized and received their Thompson Commencement pin to wear on their graduation gowns.
+In April 2025, we gathered to celebrate our 240 spring graduates and acknowledge 15 potential summer graduates.
+Our Thompson Scholars, their guests, our staff and other University leaders enjoyed an afternoon together in celebration of another remarkable year.
+Guests heard from President Rodney K. Rogers.
+Scholars were recognized for their involvement with the program, and award winners were announced.
+Each graduate was recognized and received their Thompson graduation cords and Commencement pin to wear on their graduation gowns.

 Graduate pictures & quotes